 The ignitor is made of durable silicon nitride.
 Ignitor longevity is enhanced by controlling voltage to the ignitor.
 The integrated control provides a regulated 120 volts to the ignitor for a consistent ignition and long ignitor life.
 Ohm value should be 39 to 70.
-See figure 12 for ignitor location and figure 13 for ignitor check out.
+See FIGURE 12 for ignitor location.

-NOTE - The ML296UHV(X) furnace contains electronic components that are polarity sensitive.
+NOTE - This furnace contains electronic components that are polarity sensitive.
 Make sure that the furnace is wired correctly and is properly grounded.